- More than a third believe both their mental and physical health has been affected

 I don’t know (10%)

 Figures, unless otherwise stated, are from FreeAgent.
-Total sample size for this question was 594 owners of UK micro-businesses with fewer than 10 employees.
+Total sample size for this question was 594 owners of UK small businesses with fewer than 10 employees.
 The survey was carried out online between April 6th - May 24th 2018.